 Most of my adult life was spent in and around Newark, DE.
 I worked in the kitchen of the Deer Park Tavern while I studied art at the University of Delaware.
 For 2 years I ran a weaving supply shop which sold yarn, knitting and weaving suppilies.
 My brother, Jeff, and I co-owned Sinclair’s Café on Main Street, Newark for 22 years.

 A few years ago I got into genealogy and discovered that almost the entire paternal side of my family tree had Chester county Quaker roots.
 Indeed, Dad probably is related to everyone in Kennett!
 Trips for research in West Chester took me through Kennett Square and I noticed it wasn't the sleepy little borough of my childhood.
 We started coming to Kennett Square to dine and check out the shops and galleries and liked what we found!
 Opportunity knocked while I was doing some mid life soul searching and before I knew it we were living and working in this quaint, comfortable borough!
 I have been a member of The Kennett Historical Commission for 6 years and am now chairman.
 The Commission advises and advocates to maintian the integrity of the National Historic District.
-Last year, I was appointed to the Kennett Square Borough Council and in November I will be running to continue on Council.
+Last year, I was elected to the Kennett Square Borough Council and the Kennett Square Merchants' Association.

 Sunrise over American Legion